Azhovan/Stater/Readme.md

-When you create simple states like `$st = ["state_name1"]` the `name` will be set automatically. in case of complex states, you need to declare `data` field to keep those data tracked. for example data block will hold the extra information about the state
+When you create simple states like `$st = ["state_name1"]` the `name` will be set automatically. in case of complex states, you need to declare `data` field to keep those data tracked. for example, the data block will hold extra information about the state

 ```php
 $state = [